 The Canadian federal government mandated every province and territory limit public possession to 30 grams of dried cannabis.
 However, some provinces (like Alberta, Manitoba, and Quebec) allow the consumer to keep more at home.
 Cannabis consumers can also legally:

-- Share up to 30 grams of marijuana with other adults
+- Share up to 30 grams of medicinal cannabis with other adults

 - Buy fresh or dried weed and cannabis oil from a provincially licensed retailer

-- Grow up to four marijuana plants per residence for personal use
+- Grow up to four medicinal cannabis plants per residence for personal use

 - Produce food or drink mixed with cannabis at home without using solvents.

-You may not sell edible cannabis products until 12 months after the implementation of marijuana legalization.
+You may not sell edible cannabis products until 12 months after the implementation of medicinal cannabis legalization.

 Here are some criminal penalties for violations: